ValueForge/FundItETC/CONTRIBUTING.md

 9. _Make noise!_

-   Get in our [Element](https://app.element.io/#/room/#DAppNode:matrix.org) and point to your new PR.
+   Get in our [Discord](https://discord.gg/yCZzDvfyzt) and point to your new PR.
 Let us know you've tackled your first, third or 90th issue with us.
 We'll review it and everybody will get a warm feeling of accomplishment.

 10. _rinse, repeat_

-    Find another issue, get more involved, make noise in our Riot, or find issues we may have missed.
+    Find another issue, get more involved, make noise in our Disord, or find issues we may have missed.
 You've completed your first step to becoming a contributor. **You're helping to Decentralize the FUTURE**!

-If you still have any further questions about contribution feel free to reach out to `@eduadiez:matrix.org`, `@yalormewn:matrix.org`, `@liondapp:matrix.org`, or just make noise in the `#DAppNode` channel on [Element](https://app.element.io/#/room/#DAppNode:matrix.org).
+If you still have any questions about contribution feel free to reach out.